 - Wet suite and snorkeling gear if you have your own, otherwise you can rent it anywhere (it’s normally 5 USD for short wetsuits and 10 USD for long per day and the snorkeling gear 10 USD per day.
 If you want to have your own, it is understandable.
 About the wet suite I don’t like the long one but I don’t even like to be cold.
 I was in Galapagos during the coldest season and the short one was good enough, although my friend still preferred the long.
 It’s a very personal choice.
 You will also need to check on the thickness.
 They normally go from 3 mm to 7 in very cold water.
 For the snorkeling gear I also love to have my own and now you can find very cheap ones on Amazon.com

 - Binoculars.
 I am not an expert on binoculars, so I will leave you this general link to a page with a variety of brands and prices.

 - Dry/waterproof Bag.
 This is one of the best gifts I have ever received.
-Too bad I left it in a hostel, like many other important stuff I have left behind.
+Too bad I left it in a hostel, like much other important stuff I have left behind.
 I missed it in several occasions.
 So if you have space in your bag you should get one.
 Here a link to my choice.